 If you are requesting an OIC to dispute the tax liability, you must submit Form 656-L, Offer in Compromise (Doubt as to Liability).
 This form does not require an application fee.
 This avenue is difficult to prove and rarely used.

 The IRS may not continue collection activity for the tax liability in question while your OIC is under review.
+However, they can still file a Notice of Federal Tax Lien, which places a lien against your property.
+This establishes the IRS as a priority creditor and notifies other creditors of the lien.
 During this period, the agency will likely request additional documentation, including but not limited to pay stubs, vehicle registrations, bank records, and much more.